agh-space-systems-rover/kalman_robot/README.md

 - `kalman_bringup` - launch files for the rover and the ground station
 - `kalman_clouds` - point cloud generation and filtering
 - `kalman_description` - Xacro / URDF descriptions + models for the rover
-- `kalman_drivers` - drivers for the physical hardware; only to be run separately from the simulation
+- `kalman_hardware` - drivers, tools and launch scripts for the physical hardware onboard; Only to be run separately from the simulation on a physical robot.
 - `kalman_interfaces` - ROS 2 messages, services and actions used by the other `kalman_` packages
 - `kalman_master` - drivers for our custom Master device
 - `kalman_nav2` - configuration and launch files for Nav2 and related modules; Includes a custom path follower.